PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - This Week: Due Date is in this week, ending on upcoming Saturday midnight Pacific time.
 - Next Week: Due Date is not before the end of this week, but is before the end of next Saturday midnight Pacific time.
 - Future: Due Date is more than 2 weeks away
-- Sort order in each bucket: All other task except done task, tasks are ascending order of the due date.
+- Sort order in each bucket: Tasks are ascending order of the due date.

 #### Group by Priority
 - Records are shown in buckets of `Critical`, `High Priority` & `Normal`.
-- Sort order in each bucket: All other tasks except done task, tasks are ascending order of the due date.
+- Sort order in each bucket: Tasks are ascending order of the due date.

 #### Group by Status
 - Records are shown in buckets of `Ready`, `In Progress`, `On Hold` & `Blocked`.
-- Sorting order in each bucket: All other tasks except done task, tasks are ascending order of the due date.
+- Sorting order in each bucket: Tasks are ascending order of the due date.

 **Columns of the My tasks page:**